ouspg/CompSec-return-templates/Lab3Template/README.md

 **C) Document is actually containing binary.
 How it is stored inside document, and how it was used?
 Include step(s) you did to acquire the binary.**

-**D) Let's take a look for this binary. *Make a brief explanation of the functionality*.
+**D) Let's take a look at this binary. *Make a brief explanation of the functionality*.
 How it attempts to persist in the system and evade detection?
 It downloads also some file, but no need to analyse that  yet, that will be handled in the next task.**

 ## Task 3: